 Alex began as an Art Director at A. Eicoff and Draft after a lifetime of filming family and friends.
 In addition to his background in advertising, Alex was an actor at The Second City and performed with the USO in Iraq as well as starred on their resident stage in three revues.
 He directed,“The Venue,” which won the NYTVF Comedy Central Short Pilot competition.
 Fendrich’s other content credits include “Art with Bartman” and “Apartment Guy” which has been accepted into the 2014 NYTVF festival.
 Alex co-founded Cap Gun, and has directed commercials for brands including Motorola, Discover Card, and Cars.com.
 He’s won several industry awards including D&AD Brand Expression in Moving Image and his work on Craftsman Music Experience garnered the Interactive Merit Award in the One Show.

 Matt began his career as a casting director in Chicago; his notable film and TV credits include work on The Weatherman, The Amityville Horror, The Ice Harvest, Stranger Than Fiction, The Wise Kids, The Wire, and Public Enemies.
 A successful theatre director as well, Matt has directed productions large and small for Steppenwolf, Lifeline Theatre, Barrel of Monkeys, Mary Arrchie and The Irish Theatre of Chicago where his 2014 production of The Seafarer won the Joseph Jefferson Award for Best Ensemble and also garnered him a Best Director nomination.
-He is the co-creator and director of the hit web series Teachers, produced by Cap Gun Collective and now in production as a television series for the TV Land network.
+He is the co-creator and director of the hit web series Teachers, heading into its third season on TV Land, where Miller and Cap Gun serve as executive producers.

 Spooner/Bonde is a Danish filmmaking duo formed by Mike Spooner and Simon Bonde.
 The two have worked together as a creative unit, directing commercials and television shows, for over a decade.
 In addition to developing and shooting a highly successful show called, The Man with the Golden Ears, their low budget reality show, P.I.S., became an instant classic on Danish television.
 Strong storytelling, solid structure, and great characters distinguish their work.

 Born in Jamaica and raised there as well as in the US and England, Stephen Hopkins began his career directing music videos for the likes of Mick Jagger and Meatloaf.
 After directing several successful US features, Hopkins co-created and produced the first series of the smash hit 24 for FOX, directing 13 of the episodes himself.
 In 2004 Hopkins directed The Life and Death of Peter Sellers for HBO which won several awards including an Emmy for Hopkins for Outstanding Direction and a Golden Globe for Best Miniseries or Television Film.
 Following that, Hopkins jumped back into TV, producing and directing for several award-winning shows including Californication, Shameless and House of Lies.
-In 2015, Hopkins directed the Focus Features film RACE about the life of Olympic legend Jesse Owens which was released in early 2016.
-Also in 2016, FOX brought Hopkins back to executive produce and direct a reboot of 24 entitled 24: Legacy premiering after the super bowl 2017.
+In 2015, Hopkins directed the Focus Features film RACE about the life of Olympic legend Jesse Owens, and in 2016 FOX brought Hopkins back to executive produce and direct a reboot of 24 entitled 24: Legacy which premiered after the super bowl 2017.

 We are curators and custodians.
 We nurture, sooth, cajole and coerce tirelessly in service of the idea.
 We will always find a way because in the end it has to be good, full stop.